stakwork/sphinx-key/sphinx-key/README.md

 - Install rust.
 You can grab the installation command at https://www.rust-lang.org/tools/install
 - Install brew.
 Get the installation command at https://brew.sh/
 - Install python3 and virtualenv.
 You can run `brew install python3 virtualenv` if necessary.
-- Run the following commands:
+- Run the following commands (the last one will take a while, go for a walk or something 😀):
 ```
 rustup install nightly
 rustup component add rust-src --toolchain nightly